crust87/Android-ImageCropper/README.md

 # Android-ImageCroper
 Image crop view for android

-I'am trying to make library this project.
+I'am trying to make library this project.\n
 Maybe first virsion only provide crop as square.

 This library can not crop original bitmap.